Ting-Bao/tsflearning/Trained_models/model.md

-The high-quality models show in the paper will be available here.
+The high-quality models show in the paper is available here.